aranvhout/OMSS_generator/omss_documentation.md

 As of yet OMSS supports three different elements. `BigShape`, `LittleShape` and `Line`.
-Each of these elements has a unique visual representation and is characterized by a specific set of attributetypes.
-LittleShape and Bigshape share many attributetypes, whereas Line is more unique.
-The following section provides a detailed overview of each element and its associated attributetypes.
+Each of these elements has a unique visual representation and is characterized by a specific set of `AttributeTypes`. `LittleShape` and `Bigshape` share many of the same `Attributetypes`, whereas `Line` is more unique.
+The following section provides a detailed overview of each `element` and its associated `Attributetypes`.

 ### BigShape

-`BigShape` supports the following attribute types:
+`BigShape` supports the following `Attributetypes`:

 - **`SHAPE`**
   Defines the shapes of the BigShape object.
 There are currently six